DearXuan7392/EasyHopper/README.md

 Each hopper will attempt to output items first and then input items (you can raise an issue to modify the order if needed).
 By modifying the number of items input or output by each hopper, each hopper can output or retrieve more items at a time.

->Note that the drop items are only affected by the cooldown, not input count.
+>Drop items are only affected by the cooldown, not input count.

 ### Classification